scalar-labs/scalar-kubernetes/docs/DeployScalarDLAnsible.md

 * An authority to pull `scalarlabs/scalar-ledger` and `scalarlabs/scalardl-schema-loader` docker repositories.
   * `scalar-ledger` and `scalardl-schema-loader` are available to only our partners and customers at the moment.

-Note that the Kubernetes cluster needs to be set up properly in advance.
-This can be easily done with the [Terraform module](../../docs/README.md)

 ## Preparation

 You need set `DOCKERHUB_USER` and `DOCKERHUB_ACCESS_TOKEN` as env or set the values directly in the `playbook-deploy-scalardl.yml` for `docker_username` and `docker_password`.